VueTubeApp/VueTube-Site/docs/contributing/index.md

 A pull request is fairly simple, and it's done here on GitHub.
 All we ask is that you include a few screenshots (and/or screen recordings) of what you've actually changed within the app.

 # Thanks
-We hope that you have had a smooth experience contributing the VueTube.
+We hope that you have had a smooth experience contributing to VueTube.
 Any additional questions or concerns can be asked on our [Discord server](https://discord.gg/7P8KJrdd5W).